Hiranandani Foundation Schools: Hiranandani Foundation School Powai

-With an Excellent infrastructure which includes swimming pool, basketball court, State of the art science and computer labs and an ambience which is student friendly which is kept in view that the student acquires knowledge.
+The school provides facilities such as a swimming pool, a basketball court, and science and computer labs.

 Hiranandani Foundation School Thane

 Situated in Thane, Hiranandani Foundation School Thane provides for residents of the housing complex Hiranandani Estate and Hiranandani Meadows.
 It is situated in Hiranandani Estate.
 Since Hiranandani Meadows was only recently built, most of the students come from Hiranandani Estate.

-Hiranandani Foundation school is also mismanaged with an Imagica trip being promised to us but never delivered.